-Hare is a systems programming language and a work-in-progress.
+Hare is a systems programming language.

 For information about bootstrapping a working Hare toolchain from scratch, see Hare Installation on the website.